araffin/academic-kickstart/content/post/tune-sac-isaac-sim/index.md

 TODO: video of BD-X, Anymal, GO1, Go2
 Show learning curve vs PPO and sample efficiency

+In those environments, SAC learns as fast as PPO but is much more sample efficient.

 Then, I trained SAC on the "rough" locomotion environments, which are harder environments where the robot has to learn to navigate steps and uneven, accidented terrain (with additional randomization).
 And ... it worked partially.